jruyi/jruyi/README.md

 #### Performance
 High throughput, low latency; provides a thread-local cache mechanism to avoid frequent creation of large objects such as buffers; provides chained buffers to minimize unnecessary memory copy.

+#### TCP Connection Pooling and Multiplexing
+Provides an efficient IO service with TCP connection pooling and multiplexing.

 #### Extensible Command Line
 A command-line/shell backed by Apache Felix Gogo Runtime.
 New commands can be easily added via OSGi services.